alphagov/govuk_publishing_components/docs/generate-a-new-component.md

 # Generate a new component

-You can create a new component in the application (when you don't intend to use it in other places) or the components gem.
+You can create a new component in the application (when you do not intend to use it in other places) or the components gem.

 ## Option 1: create a component in the application